enriqueseor/pokedex/README.md

 To install the Pokedex on your local machine, follow these steps:

-1. Clone this repository: `git clone https://github.com/enriqueseor/berry-game.git`
+1. Clone this repository: `git clone https://github.com/enriqueseor/pokedex.git`
 2. Open the project in Android Studio.
 3. Build and Run de project.

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to Berry Game, please follow these steps:
+If you'd like to contribute to Pokedex, please follow these steps:

 1. Fork this repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`.